Azerbaijan–South Korea relations: Caspian Agro 2024

 On May 15, 2024, H.E.
 Ambassador Lee Eun-yong attended the opening ceremony of Caspian Agro 2024, the regionally significant agricultural exhibition organized in Baku Expo Center, Azerbaijan.
 Organized from May 15 to 17, the exhibition showed off technologies and novelties in agriculture within the frames of structural changes in diversified economy development of Azerbaijan.
 He was accompanied by the key Azerbaijani figures, such as Minister of Agriculture Majnun Mammadov, Chairman of the Food Safety Agency Goshgar Tahmazli, and Chairman of KOBİA Orkhan Mammadov.
 They paid visits to other country pavilions at the exhibition and further promoted cooperation and knowledge exchange in the agricultural field.

 Ambassador Lee visited the exhibition booths of several Korean companies, including Baramgaebi Co., Ltd., a manufacturer of fruit and persimmon peeling machines, and Dain Industry, which specializes in agricultural materials for tree care.
 These companies were part of South Korea's contribution to the exhibition, reflecting the country's advanced agricultural technologies.
 In addition, two companies from Korea that are collaborating with Azerbaijan's Agricultural and Winemaking Research Institutes were Infro and Wibiz.
 Infro is focused on deep learning biometric systems and video behavioral analysis systems, while Wibiz specializes in smart irrigation management systems.

 COP29

-The 29th United Nations Conference of the Parties on Climate Change, COP29, held in Azerbaijan, became a platform for the extension of South Korea's diplomatic and ecological cooperation with Azerbaijan.
-During the conference, South Korean diplomats and leaders actively participated in sharing their climate strategies and encouraging discussion on global climate action.
+The 29th United Nations Conference of the Parties on Climate Change, COP29, held in Azerbaijan, included South Korean diplomats in participation.

-World leaders climate action summit at COP29.

-On November 10, 2024, Ambassador Lee Eun-yong hosted a dinner for Han Hwa-Jin, Co-Chair of South Korea's Presidential Commission on Carbon Neutrality and Green Growth.
-The following day, on November 11, 2024, Ambassador Lee hosted a welcome dinner for Cho Hong-sik, the Special Envoy of the President of South Korea.
-Among the guests Ambassador Lee received was also Lee Kang-deok, Mayor of Pohang, and Ruhangiz Heydarova, Chairperson of the Korea-Azerbaijan Cultural Exchange Association, on November 14, 2024.
-Later, on November 20, 2024, Ambassador Lee hosted a dinner for Kim Wan-seob, the Minister of Environment of South Korea, who shared his insights from COP29, including South Korea's proposed carbon neutrality and green growth policies.

 The South Korean National Assembly delegation, headed by Representative Na Kyung-won, also took part in COP29.
 During the visit, the delegation discussed the important role of the legislature in the implementation of the Paris Agreement and in dealing with climate change.
 Ambassador Lee fully supported the role of the National Assembly and promised to expand cooperation in the areas of response to climate change and the green energy sector.